 - Pass Wonderlic Basic Skills Test if student does not have HS/GED**.

-**Prospective students who have some education and /or work experience but did not receive high school diploma would be given an opportunity to take the Wonderlic Basic Skills Test (Ability to Benefit)which measures for basic verbal and math test for adults for training program eligibility as follows: CORE: 200 verbal / 210 quantitative skill of 500
+**Prospective students with educational and /or working experiences but without high school diploma will be given an opportunity to take the Wonderlic Basic Skills Test (Ability to Benefit) to measure their verbal and math skills.
+This will fulfill the eligibility requirements for training program including: CORE: 200 verbal / 210; quantitative skill of 500.

 (Note: Administer with paper & pencil and score using PC software)